 Catriona Vega’s first Cortes Radio program consisted of live performances into a single mic.
 She launched “Stone Soup” after returning to Cortes Island about 2012.
 It is:& “A cup of folk, a cup of world, a dash of Hip Hop, a splash of the jazz and blues with a healthy dose of Canadian artists.”
-I recently asked her about the world of Stone Soup.

 Some of her global perspective may come from having taught English as a second language in both Eritrea and Ecuador.